Divyadharshini-Saravanakumar/spotify-dashboard/README.md

 ![Dashboard Preview](Preview.png)

 This project features an interactive Power BI dashboard visualizing the most streamed songs on Spotify in 2023.
-It blends custom visuals, enriched metadata, and a modern glassmorphism aesthetic to deliver powerful musical insights using **Deneb** and **HTML visuals**.
+It blends custom visuals, enriched metadata, and a modern glassmorphism aesthetic to deliver powerful musical insights using **Deneb** and **HTML visuals**. **Inspired from youtube videos**

 ---